PuppiizSunniiz/AN-EN-Tags/Planner.md

     - add more parameter for fn => onclick="selectOperator('xxx', ...)" to go to amiya patch directly
     - Chibi

+---

 # Akenemy
 ## Working on
-- Event drop-right for Zone and stage filter **
+- (Finished) Event drop-right for Zone and stage filter
 ## Fix
     -
 ## To do
     - Enemies Talent & Abilities
     - Foldable Details & Abilities Blackboard
-    - Enemy stat by Stage
+    - Enemy stat by Stage **
 ## Later
     - Chibi

+---

 # (NEW Idea) Aktable
 compare stat/profile with sortable table (maybe filter too) for operators and enemies